A Local's Favourite Caves in Iceland

 Inside an ice cave in Iceland

-The ice caves vary from year to year, but the ice cave I visited was huge and had all the shades of the colour blue as you can see in my photos.
+The ice caves vary from year to year, but the first ice cave I visited was huge and featured all shades of blue, as you can see in my photos.

-During our visit we were completely emerged in the most bright sapphire and aquamarine colours, giving us an out-of-this-world experience.
+During our visit, we were completely immersed in the brightest sapphire and aquamarine colours, giving us an out-of-this-world experience.

 Regína inside the Sapphire ice cave